 Collis and Arabella continued their illicit romance for years while Elizabeth Huntington battled cancer.
 Finally, in 1883, she succumbed.
 Her death frankly made things a bit easier for Arabella and Collis.

-On Friday July 7, 1884 Huntington transferred the deed to his Park Avenue mansion to “Belle” and the following day they were married in the parlor of No. 4 West 54th Street.
+On Friday July 7, 1884 Huntington transferred the deed to his Park Avenue mansion to “Belle” and the following day they were married in the parlor of 4 West 54th Street.
 He was 64 years old and his bride was now 34.
 Before long Collis would adopt young Archer.

 Arabella Yarrington Worsham Huntington sold the West 54th Street house to Ohio oil tycoon John D. Rockefeller and the newlyweds moved into the Park Avenue house.
 Despite her boorish husband and humble upbringing; Arabella was educated and polished.
 She spoke French fluently and had a sophisticated eye for art, a well-honed knowledge of history and books, and a refined understanding of decorative arts.
 In short, she had everything a wealthy woman of the 19th century could desire—other than social acceptance.